-Reading Teacher Leadership All Division of Education programs are accredited by the Georgia Professional Standards Commission.
+Dyslexia ESOL Gifted In-Field K-5 Math Online Teaching Reading Teacher Leadership All Division of Education programs are accredited by the Georgia Professional Standards Commission.
 The Division of Education is dedicated to producing the highest quality professional educators.
 Currently, the Division offers a Bachelor of Science degree program in Elementary Education, Middle Grades Education, Secondary English Education, and Secondary Mathematics Education.
-The Division also offers Master of Arts in Teaching, Master of Education and Education Specialist Degree programs.
+The Division also offers Master of Arts in Teaching, Master of Education and Education Specialist Degree programs, as well as endorsements.
 In addition to the main Thomasville campus, satellite campuses are located in school districts across the state.
 All programs are taught through a hybrid model which involves both online instruction and/or face-to-face meetings.